Great salespeople know that in order to persuade potential customers to buy, you must understand how buyers think.

 Long term vs. short term

-Your customers basically have two different ways of looking at purchases.
+Your customers basically have two different ways of looking at purchase decisions.

 One mindset looks at the long term benefits, while the other looks at the short term.